 - Outfitting an RV for boondocking

-Onan Generators (made by Cummins), tend to be gas hogs.
+- Onan generators, which are often built-into higher-end trailers and motorhomes, tend to be gas hogs.
 Their popular 5,500 watt (5.5kw) generators will drink up about 5 gallons in about 8-10 hours of use.
-Onan generators are always built into the RV itself, and are not portable.

 For further reading…